 A No vote on Measure 105 will keep the law in place, ensuring that:

-- Local police personnel, funds, equipment and facilities are not used to pursue and detain people suspected only of violating federal immigration law.
+- Local police personnel, funds, equipment and facilities are not used to pursue and detain people based solely on suspicions about their immigration status.

 - Oregonians cannot be stopped, detained or interrogated just because someone thinks they might be an undocumented immigrant.